mainmatter/100-exercises-to-learn-rust/book/src/01_intro/00_welcome.md

 ## Formats

-You can browse the course material in the browser, at [rust-exercises.com/100-exercises/](https://rust-exercises.com/100-exercises/).\
+You can go through the course material [in the browser](https://rust-exercises.com/100-exercises/).\
-You can also [download the course material as a PDF file](https://rust-exercises.com/100-exercises-to-learn-rust.pdf), for offline reading.
+You can also [download it as a PDF file](https://rust-exercises.com/100-exercises-to-learn-rust.pdf), for offline reading.

 ## Structure